c2m2-asia/kathmandu/_dives/2021-05-12-workers-financial-needs.md

 65% of our respondents report having no employment at present.
 95% have some form of debt.
 Among the remaining 35% who managed to find work, nearly two-thirds report having to work at reduced incomes{% sidenote 'One' 'Review workforce survey facts and figures here.' '' %}.
 The pandemic, as we can expect, has had a severe toll on the income of the Nepali tourism workforce.

 At the same time, more than 90% of our respondents report losing at least three quarters of their savings during the pandemic.
-Almsot one out every two workers reported having zero savings{%sidenote 'aaa' '' %}.
+Almost one out every two workers reported having zero savings.

 {% maincolumn 'assets/img/charts/SavingsChangeDist.png' '' %}